 How to use Ferric Carboxymaltose Solution

 This medication is given by injection into a vein, usually by a health care professional, as directed by your doctor.
-It is usually given as 2 doses, at least 7 days apart.
 It is usually given slowly over several minutes.
 It can also be mixed in a saline solution and given by infusion into a vein over at least 15 minutes.

-The dosage is based on your medical condition, weight, and response to treatment.
-Your doctor will order laboratory tests to monitor your response.
+The dosage is based on your medical condition, weight, lab tests and response to treatment.

 If you are using this medication at home, learn all preparation and usage instructions from your health care professional.
 Before using, check this product visually for particles or discoloration.
 If either is present, do not use the liquid.
 Learn how to store and discard medical supplies safely.